-- Pieces of the uniform are to be worn only when functioning in the student role. - Shirts worn under the scrub top must be tucked in.
-The blue scrub top is not to be tucked in.
-Shortsleeved T-shirts are not to extend below the sleeve of the scrub top. - Dress code for community health clinicals are dictated by the agencies and faculty.
-Requirements will be reviewed by faculty prior to clinicals. - Hair: Length and style should not interfere with performance of nursing activities.
+- Pieces of the uniform are to be worn only when functioning in the student role. - T-shirts worn under the scrub top must be tucked in.
+The scrub top is not to be tucked in. - The uniform must be of appropriate size.
+Items too small or too large, too long or short are not acceptable. - Dress code for community health clinicals are dictated by the agencies and faculty.
+Requirements will be reviewed by faculty prior to clinicals. - Hair: Length and style should not interfere with performance of the required activities.
 Hair should be neatly styled, clean and drawn back from the face.
 Shoulder length hair must be appropriately pulled back and secured off of face in a manner that will not fall forward.
 Hair ribbons are not allowed.
 Barrettes, hair clips and cloth-covered bands must be plain and without ornamentation.
 Beards, sideburns, and mustaches must be neatly trimmed.
 Hair should not be extreme in color or style. - Hose/socks: White or light beige, non-textured nylon hose without runs, or white socks are to be worn.
 Hose or ankle socks may be worn with pants. - Shoes: White, clean shoes/shoelaces are required.
 Athletic shoes that are all white with no color are acceptable.
-No clogs, open-toe or open-heel shoes.
-Students should have a pair of shoes that are for client care only. - Jewelry: Only the following jewelry may be worn: - Smooth wedding band (no stones) - Conservative wristwatch - Small (less than 1⁄2 inch size) post earring in earlobe (worn in lowest pierced part of earlobe). - Unacceptable body jewelry includes: multiple earrings; dangling or hoop earrings; earrings placed in site other than earlobe; body jewelry in any site other than earlobe including the tongue; necklaces, and bracelets. - Fingernails: Students may NOT wear artificial nails.
+No clogs, open-toed or open-heeled shoes or sandals.
+Students should have a pair of shoes that are for patient care only. - Jewelry: Only the following jewelry may be worn: - Smooth wedding band (no stones) - o Conservative wristwatch - Small (less than 1⁄2 inch size) post earring in earlobe (worn in lowest pierced part of earlobe). - Unacceptable body jewelry includes: multiple earrings; dangling or hoop earrings; earrings placed in site other than earlobe; body jewelry in any site other than earlobe including the tongue; necklaces, and bracelets. (dilators are not allowed) - Body piercing: In an effort to promote safety and facilitate effective communication, students are not allowed to wear body- piercing jewelry on the face, neck, eyebrows, lips, tongue, or any other visible body part while in the clinical setting. - Fingernails: Students may NOT wear artificial nails.
 Well maintain natural nails clean and short; not to exceed 1/4 inch past the fingertip.
-Clear, fresh, non-chipped nail polish is allowed. - Students are expected to practice good hygiene. - Students need to consider whether lines or patterns of underwear are visible through their uniform.
-Faculty will determine whether the student's personal choice distracts from a professional appearance. - No gum is allowed in patient care areas. - Tattoos must be covered.
+Clear, fresh, non-chipped nail polish is allowed. - Students are expected to practice good hygiene. - Students need to consider whether lines or patterns of undergarments are visible through their uniform.
+Faculty will determine whether the student's personal choice distracts from a professional appearance. - No gum is allowed in patient care areas. - All visible tattoos must be covered.